 Click | For more stories/videos from ‘Tokyo 2020, The Olympic Fortnight’ series by Newsclick

-Cricket, admittedly, has grown since Paris 1900 — from two nations, we have 20-odd playing (give or take a few).
+Cricket, admittedly, has grown since Paris 1900 — from two nations, we have 20-odd playing, give or take a few (sarcasm intended).
+And, 20 is just about the number of nations who have any chance of playing an ICC major event.
 It is not exactly a global phenomenon.
 And, the attitude of the governing bodies, and those of the players, are not exactly helping the game’s cause either.
 Cricket seems to be living in a sense of grandeur like erstwhile rulers following assimilation into an existence in electoral democracy.
 Across the cricket playing world, it is understood that an inclusion into the Olympic programme will raise the game’s stature.
 It would also bring in some much-needed aid from the IOC development funds for the smaller nations across the world — unlike the exclusive development idea of the International Cricket Council (ICC) in select pockets.
 However, that understanding has failed to translate into meaningful measures to push the game into an Olympic-friendly existence.
 And the blame for that reluctance, inertia rather, squarely falls on the neo-imperialists of cricket, India; and partly on the erstwhile royalty, England.

 While the reluctance stemming from self-importance is more than a century old, the biggest damage to cricket’s cause with the Olympic movement was dealt in the 1990s.
 It was around the time the game’s economy began its journey towards the multi-billion dollar enterprise it is now, powered mostly by the Indian subcontinent.
 It was a period when the Olympics were also looking at new events and new colours to reinvent itself for the times.
 It was a prime period for both parties to try and piggyback each other for a larger purpose — the IOC to tap into an expanding, liberalised Indian market, and cricket to get a foothold on the global sportscape.